renpy/renpy/sphinx/source/environment_variables.rst

     This can be set to make time run faster or slower.
 For example, setting a timewarp of 0.5 makes things run at half-speed, while a timewarp of 2.0 makes everything run at twice normal speed.

+``RENPY_USE_DRAWABLE_RESOLUTION``
+    If set to 0, Ren'Py will perform certain operations (including dissolve transforms and text rendering) at the game's virtual resolution rather than the screen's native resolution.

 ``RENPY_VARIANT``
     This should be set to a space-separated list of screen variants that